-The IOPS Working Paper No.4 (IOPS 2007b) provides the following suggestions, applicable to all pension supervisory authorities making the move towards a risk-based approach:
+The following suggestions, applicable to all pension supervisory authorities making the move towards a risk-based approach:

-- Allow plenty of lead time and do not underestimate the amount of change required by the authority; - Start to move to a risk-based approach whilst the supervisory authority has capacity, and before pension industry growth accelerates; - Build any new administrative structures gradually and allow flexibility/time to adapt; - Begin to build new risk-based methodology into existing operations; - If possible, introduce risk-based supervision at the same time as other pension reforms, and make sure other legislation is in line; - Consider the following structures:1 - cross-sectoral evaluation; - separate departments analysing and leading interventions on different risk categories.
+- Allow plenty of lead time and do not underestimate the amount of change required by the authority; - Be clear of the resourcing requirements and ensure that they have the necessary capability; - Planning is important but should be flexible to allow the authority to adapt when necessary to developments within the organization, pension industry or external environment; - Start to move to a risk-based approach whilst the supervisory authority has capacity, and before pension industry growth accelerates; - Build any new administrative structures gradually and allow flexibility/time to adapt; - Begin to build new risk-based methodology into existing operations; - If possible, introduce risk-based supervision at the same time as other pension reforms, and make sure other legislation is in line; - Consider the following structures:1 - cross-sectoral evaluation; - separate departments analysing and leading interventions on different risk categories.

-See following section in Module 1 of the IOPS Toolkit on organisational structure
+1 See following section in Module 1 of the IOPS Toolkit on Organisational Structure

 As stated, no pension supervisory authority can wait until the perfect conditions are in place before proceeding towards RBS.
 Indeed, as discussed, elements of both a rules-based and a risk-based approach will be appropriate for most jurisdictions which pension supervisory authorities oversee.
-Supervisors should be encouraged to move in the right direction and in many cases if they take the right steps, the conditions will come into being, tentatively at first, more surely as progress is made - small steps in the right direction should hopefully forestall the problems that a great leap forward almost always entails.
-It is important to move steadily from the current procedures used by the authority to a more risk-based approach, retaining the positives of the current procedures, while allowing scare resources to be applied in a more efficient and forward-looking fashion.
+Supervisors should be encouraged to move in the right direction.
+And in many cases if they take the right steps, the conditions will come into being, tentatively at first, more surely as progress is made - small steps in the right direction should hopefully forestall the problems that a great leap forward almost always entails.
+It is important to move steadily from the current procedures used by the authority to a more risk-based approach, retaining the positives of the current procedures, while allowing scarce resources to be applied in a more efficient and forward-looking fashion.